Authors of History Podcast

 The podcast delves into themes such as the writing process, historical research, and author motivations.
 Episodes include discussions about self-publishing, as seen in the episode with Clare Wichbold discussing her work on suffrage, and historical analysis, such as Jack Bowsher's focus on tank warfare in Burma during World War II.
 Each episode offers unique angles on the authors' subjects and the stories behind their books.

 The Authors of History Podcast talks to authors of history books from around the world and across history.
-Celebrating them as authors, talking to them about their motivation to write and the subjects they write about.
+Celebrating them as authors, talking to them about their inspiration to write and the subjects they write about.
 Their writing process and challenges they face, new books they have coming up and gets them to recommend a author or history book we all should read.
 Supporting independent books shops

 Hosted on Acast.
 See acast.com/privacy for more information.